 What are pre-treatment precautions?

 Before being treated with Restylane® or Perlane® you should take a few precautions.
 Prior to treatment, avoid using aspirin, nonsteroidal anti-inflammatory medications, St. John’s wort, or high doses of vitamin E supplements.
 These agents may increase bruising and bleeding at the injection site.
-Also, if you have previously suffered from facial cold sores, discuss this with Dr. Vafa, who may prescribe a medication to minimize recurrence.
+Also, if you have previously suffered from facial cold sores, discuss this with your doctor, who may prescribe a medication to minimize recurrence.

 Is Restylane safe?

 Since 1996, over 3 million Restylane® treatments have been safely administered by dermatologists and plastic surgeons in more than 70 countries.
 This innovative treatment is now approved in the U.S. for the treatment of facial wrinkles and folds.